-While buying a home generally means that you expect to live there for a long while, if not permanently, there’s no avoiding the fact that plans change.
+While the huge financial commitment involved in buying a home generally means that you expect to live there for a long while, there’s no avoiding the fact that plans often change.

-In some cases, you may find that you want to move house before your mortgage term is up, but the good news is that it’s usually entirely possible to move house even if you’re tied into a particular mortgage deal on your current property.
+In some cases, you may find that you either want or need to move house before your mortgage term is up, but the good news is that it’s usually entirely possible to do so even if you’re tied into a particular mortgage deal on your current property.

-In this article, we explain the two main ways to do this – ‘porting’ your current mortgage or getting a new mortgage altogether.
+In this article, we explain the two main ways to do this – either by ‘porting’ your current mortgage to your new property or by getting a new mortgage altogether.

 Can I transfer my mortgage to another property?